xeniakal/AMLS_20-21_SN20159465/README.md

 ## Dependencies

+This repo was tested on `Python 3.6`.
+You are encouraged to use this version or later.

 If you have an Nvidia GPU, then you can install tensorflow-gpu package.
 It will make things run a lot faster.

 The project was implemented in a windows machine, on conda environment, a friendly interface to run python projects.
 Python Notebooks were executed on Jupyter Notebook, while python files on Conda integrated environment.
 Before installing anything, it is suggested to create a conda environment which will satisfy our project dependencies.
-So the following packets are required to be installed to run the project:
+So the following packages are required to be installed to run the project:

 ```
 $ pip install pandas